R3voA3/3den-Enhanced/README.md

 </p>

 <p align="center">
-This modification adds new functionalities to the Eden Editor without creating any dependencies for players.
-That means, scenario editors can use this mod to make their life easier without making the life of the players harder, by forcing them to download an additional modification.
+This modification adds new functionalities to the Eden Editor.
+The modification is not needed for the scenarios to be played as no dependencies are created.
 </p>